ibm-cloud-docs/vpc/block_storage_is_faq.md

 In the IBM Cloud, storage options are limited to an availability zone.
 Do not manage shared storage across multiple zones.

-Instead, use an IBM Cloud data classic service options outside a VPC such as {{site.data.keyword.cos_full}} or {{site.data.keyword.cloudantfull}} if you must share your data across multiple zones and regions
+Instead, use an IBM Cloud data classic service options outside a VPC such as {{site.data.keyword.cos_full}} or {{site.data.keyword.cloudantfull}} if you must share your data across multiple zones and regions.

 ### I have volumes on the Classic infrastructure.
 Can I port them to the VPC?
 {: faq}